Quick links

 Exams

-Unit 10 mid-unit test scheduled for Monday, February 24 in-class.
-You should be proficient in all material contained in 10.1 through 10.9.
+Unit 10 final unit test scheduled for Monday, March 24 in-class.
+You should be proficient in all material contained in Unit 10, though the majority of questions will focus on 10.10-10.15.
 More precisely, you should be able to:

 - Determine convergence or divergence of a series using: